“Thanks for taking care of me on such short notice, Caslon. I really appreciate it a lot.”

 “Good.
 I would leave it in there if I were you.”

 “Thank you so much, Maseo,” Madeline said enthusiastically, offering the vampire a big smile.
-“Things are clearer now, and at least I know not to screw around with that katana.”
+“Things are clearer now, and at least I know not to screw around with that sword.”

-“Thank you again for seeing me,” she said bowing respectfully before leaving his room.
+“Thank you again for seeing me,” she said bowing as much as her injury would allow before leaving his room.

 “Anytime,” Maseo replied.
 “Be careful.”